ooni/ooni.org/content/about/data-policy.md

 ### 2.1.
 Data We Collect

 We collect different types of network measurements when you run different types of tests.
-You can view the specifications about each ooniprobe test [here](https://github.com/TheTorProject/ooni-spec), and the details about the collected network measurements on [OONI Explorer](https://explorer.ooni.org/world/) or through our [OONI API](https://api.ooni.io/).
+You can view the specifications about each OONI Probe test [here](https://github.com/ooni/spec), and the details about the collected network measurements on [OONI Explorer](https://explorer.ooni.org/world/) or through our [OONI API](https://api.ooni.io/).